philippkarg/some-physical-attacks/README.md

 You can run all of the attacks easily from one script.
 1. Make sure you install the required libraries by running `pip install -r requirements.txt`.
 2. Run the attack by executing: `python3 attacks.py dta`.

+## Differential Power Analysis on AES
+### Introduction & Idea
+Differential Power Analysis (DPA) is a side channel attack usually used on cryptographic algorithms.
+It works by measuring the power consumption of the algorithm and correlating this power consumption with intermediate values calculated during the computation.
+With this correlation secret information can be extracted.
+In principle, the attack works on any algorithm, without specific knowledge of the algorithm.
+However, the number of required traces can be greatly decreased by cleverly using knowledge about the attacked algorithm.
+In this example, we will attack an AES algorithm in the last round, to extract the last round key, which can be used to calculate the AES master key.

+### Attack Principle
+For each byte of the last round key do the following: